Meet the agenda committee

 Josie Gordon

-Josie is keen to support and encourage as many members as possible to take part in Congress in whatever ways they can, shape the agendas for future Congresses and ensure a broad range of debate for our members.
+Congress is the highlight of Josie's RCN calendar; she is keen to support and encourage as many members as possible to take part in whatever ways they can, shape the agendas for future Congresses and ensure a broad range of debate for our members.

 Vicky Keir